ParkHyeonChae/django-crud-restapi/README.md

 # django-crud-restapi

-### crud restpul api with clean code applied to django and drf.
+### crud restful api with clean code applied to django and drf.